"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: Introduction

 Another example of how to increase efficiency by adjusting for baseline covariates is Targeted Maximum Likelihood Estimation (TMLE) \citep{vanderLaanRubin+2006, intro_modern_CI}.
 The method is suitable for a wide range of data types and does not require the availability of historical data.
 There are numerous extensions that utilize cross-validation to enhance efficiency \citep{vanderLaanGruber+2010, GrubervanderLaan+2010, Weixin+vdLaan2020, chen2023, RosenblumvanderLaan+2010, Balzer2016, Balzer2024}.
 In many instances, the estimator achieves local semi-parametric efficiency, with discussions by \citep{intro_modern_CI, vanderLaanRubin+2006, vanderLaan+2017} outlining the requirements for TMLE to reach non-parametric efficiency.
 Additionally, \citet{Liao2023} expanded the method of prognostic score adjustment to encompass estimators that are already efficient, which is usually the case for TMLE under an RCT.

-In this note we explore ``within-trial'' prognostic score adjustment.
+In this paper we explore ``within-trial'' prognostic score adjustment.
 This method leverages the ideas of prognostic score adjustment, but eliminates the need for historical data.
-We argue that within-trial prognostic adjustment is a type of TMLE for ATE estimation in RCTs.
-We show in a simulated example how performance of within-trial prognostic adjustment behaves compared to the standard prognostic adjustment method and TMLE.
+We start by setting the theoretical framework for ATE estimation in an RCT.
+We next describe how a linear model can be used for ATE estimation, following how the efficiency of this procedure can be increased using prognostic scores.
+We next explain TMLE for ATE estimation in a 1:1 RCT setting and use this to argue that within-trial prognostic adjustment is a type of TMLE for ATE estimation in RCTs.
+Finally, we discuss the impact of the equivalence between the two methods, and compare this to the standard prognostic score adjustment proposed by \citet{Schuler2020}.